Configuration

 MySQL

-The MySQL adapter has an unfortunate limitation in that it certain actions causes an
+The MySQL adapter has an unfortunate limitation in that certain actions cause an

 implicit commit regardless of transaction